 He reads from an article he wrote about the Keith Lamont Scott shooting in Charlotte and his hopes and vision for the city.

-He shares his mission and purpose and what sustains him.
+Charles shares his mission and purpose and sense of destiny..

 plus Mark's Personal Word Essay: The Connections Our Hearts Want

 To Learn More About Charles Thomas (and the ideas of Charles Eisenstein)